173TECH/sayn_project_example_facebook_data/README.md

   - `facebook_name` parameter should be changed to your name on facebook

 - photo_mosaic:
-  - `user_data` parameter should be set to name of the folder with the chat data (usually looks like FriendName_chatId)
+  - `user_data` parameter should be set to name of the folder with the chat data (usually looks like FriendName_chatId, renaming these folders is recommended)

 - link_chart_race
   - Requires `ImageMagick` to be installed, link: https://imagemagick.org/